no-day/fp-ts-graph/README.md

 Immutable, functional graph data structure for [fp-ts](https://github.com/gcanti/fp-ts).

 The graph is directed and cyclic.
+Currently multi-edges are not allowed.

+In the future a granular distinction of graph qualities may be supported, see roadmap.

 ```ts
 type Graph<Id, Edge, Node> = ...